National Archives of Australia, May 2018

 The Archives aims to achieve the intended results of its outcome via the following strategies.

-Our Outcome is supported by the Executive and Information Services Branch and the Corporate Services Branch to ensure the Archives has effective governance and financial management frameworks in place to ensure the financial sustainability of the agency and consistently display organisational excellence.
+Our Outcome is supported by the Corporate Services Branch to ensure the Archives has effective governance and financial management frameworks in place to ensure the financial sustainability of the agency and consistently display organisational excellence.
 The organisational chart provides additional information about the Archives structure.

 Details of the resources available to the Archives through Government funding can be obtained from the Portfolio Budget Statements.
 The Archives reports on its achievements in its Annual Report.
 Plans and priorities for the future are outlined in the Archives' Corporate Plan.